AFMASS Southern Africa – Zambia and SADC region’s largest Food, Beverage & Milling Industry Conference & Expo

 These countries have a lot in common, including a young and vibrant agro-processing industry driven by increasing investment in agriculture, manufacturing and associated industries.

-Zambia is a leading light not only in the production of grains, oilseeds and livestock, but also on processing and packaging of products for local and regional markets in the SADC region.
+Zambia is a leading light not only in the production of grains, oilseeds and livestock, but also on the processing and packaging of beverages and other food products for local and regional markets in the SADC region.

 The country provides an ideal central location for the industry players from the region to converge at AFMASS Conference & Expo to trade, network and learn about the latest technologies and chart the way forward for the industry.